Basic discovery metadata content model

 • Resource type (1 to many): A scoped name (label with classification scheme) that specifies the kind of resource described by the metadata.
 The resource type might be used to determine validation requirements specific to descriptions for that kind of resource.

-• Temporal Coverage (1 entry).
+• Temporal Coverage (0..1 entry) Required if resource content is specific to some time interval.
 The time interval represented by or the subject of the described resource.
 This could be the time interval when data were collected, or an archaeological or geological time interval that is the subject of the resource.
 Need to account for clock time, calendar time (Gregorian, Julian, Hebrew, Islamic, Chinese, Mayan…), cyclical time (summer, first quarter, mating season, new moon, pay day) and for named time ordinal eras (Jurassic, Younger Dryas, Early Minoan I, Late Stone Age).
 See OWL Time.

-• Geographic Extent - horizontal (if applicable, 1 entry, minimum bounding rectangle or point): In order to support cross-domain searches based on geospatial location, location coordinates must be given in decimal degrees using the WGS 8486 datum.
+• Geographic Extent - (0..many) Required if resource has a geographic extent for its subject, either a named location, bounding rectangle, linear trace, or point.
+To support cross-domain searches based on geospatial location, location coordinates must be given in decimal degrees using the WGS 8486 datum.
 There are various other systems for describing location (see Space ); these can be provided as alternate location descriptions, recognizing that they might be meaningful to some metadata harvesting agents.
 Some resources may not be usefully described by a WGS 84 extent, in which case indicate nil:notapplicable; this would include extraterrestrial resources.

 • Bounding Rectangle: North Bounding Latitude, South Bounding Latitude, East Bounding Longitude, West Bounding Longitude.
 The minimum rectangle that completely contains the coverage extent for the resource content.
 Coordinate order and syntax are determined by the serialisation profile.